E-Sid/scripts/README.md

 ## Instructions for GNU/Linux Shell Script on GNU/Linux, BSD, or MacOS
 - On bash shell terminal or TTY, or zsh, either on GNU/Linux or in MacOS start terminal
 - Type ./ before the file name to start the desired shell script
-- ace.sh refers to Addenbrooke's Cognitive Examination (III), with M-ACE subset calculation)
+- ace.sh refers to Addenbrooke's Cognitive Examination (ACE-III), with Mini-ACE (M-ACE) subset calculation
 - ace-r.sh refers to Addenbrooke's Cognitive Examination-R (which also calculates Mini-Mental State Examination(MMSE))
 - moca.sh refers to Montreal Cognitive Examination (MoCA)
 - moca-blind.sh refers Montreal Cognitive Examination - blind (MoCA - Blind)